-March 30, 2011 - Old St. Patrick’s hosts a conversation to assess our social concerns mission facilitated by Bob Kolatorowicz.
-Participants include: Ms. Nancy Hughes, Mr. Graham Grady, Mr. Barry Pollard, Mr. Frank Bergh, Ms. Audrey George, Mr. Arnette Heintze, Ms. Elena Segura, Mr. Mike Ivers, Mr. Roger Hughes, Fr.
-Tom Hurley, Ms. Kate Rhodes, Dr. Terry Nelson-Johnson, Ms. Krista Kutz.
+March 30, 2011 - Old St. Patrick’s hosted a conversation to assess its Social Concerns Mission facilitated by Bob Kolatorowicz.
+Participants included: Ms. Nancy Hughes, Mr. Graham Grady, Mr. Barry Pollard, Mr. Frank Bergh, Ms. Audrey George, Mr. Arnette Heintze, Ms. Elena Segura, Fr.
+Mike Ivers, Mr. Roger Hughes, Fr.
+Tom Hurley, Ms. Kate Rhodes, Dr. Terry Nelson-Johnson and Ms. Krista Kutz.

-The focus question for this consultation is: As a church with 3000 member households, situated on the edge of both the Loop and the West Side; how can Old St. Pat’s best engage in the work of service and social justice?
-The consulting group concludes that Old St. Pat’s:
+The focus question for this consultation was: As a church with 3000 member households, situated on the edge of both the Loop and the West Side; how can Old St. Pat’s best engage in the work of service and social justice?
+The consulting group concluded that Old St. Pat’s should:

-develop new strategies to advocate for social justice,
+Develop new strategies to advocate for social justice, and

-and drawing inspiration from the experience and successes of The Harlem Children’s Zone, Old St. Pat’s should strive to improve life in the city through relationship building, direct service, and social justice advocacy by focusing our efforts within a particular neighborhood.
+Draw inspiration from the experience and successes of The Harlem Children’s Zone.
+Old St. Pat’s should strive to improve life in the city through relationship building, direct service, and social justice advocacy by focusing our efforts within a particular neighborhood.

-April 2011 - Heeding the recommendations of our social concerns consultation, Bob Kolatorowicz proposes that we explore the possibilities of a new North Lawndale (only 17 blocks but, in some ways, a world away from Old St. Pat’s) Initiative.
-We begin to articulate the values and guiding principles for the new initiative.
-In short, what emerges is:
+April 2011 - Heeding the recommendations of the Social Concerns Mission consultation, Bob Kolatorowicz proposed that we explore the possibilities of a new North Lawndale Initiative (a neighborhood only 17 blocks in distance, but culturally a world away from Old St. Pat’s) .
+The group begin to articulate the values and guiding principles for the new initiative.
+In short, what emerged was: